 oatmeal and cream of wheat

-olive, sesame, and canola oils
+olive, sesame, and canola oilscanned tomatoes and beans

 snack crackers an saltines